FDA official explains decision on 'simplified' booster shots

 Q: So what is the risk of having this side effect when getting a Moderna booster?

-A: The rate of myocarditis for men in the age range of 18 to 24 is probably somewhere between one in 5,000 and one in 10,000 with Moderna.
-The exact number, I can’t tell you, because it depends on what study you’re you’re using.
+A: The rate of myocarditis for men in the age range of 18 to 24 is probably somewhere between 1 in 5,000 and 1 in 10,000 with Moderna.
+The exact number, I can’t tell you, because it depends on what study you’re using.

 Myocarditis sounds like a scary word.
 It is.
 But myocarditis has a range from mild — which is basically almost a laboratory abnormality — to something that’s really bad and you’re in the intensive care unit.
 These cases, 98% of these, were the really mild form where the most common thing given to people were pain medicines like acetaminophen.
 We don’t dismiss this.
 We still take it as a serious thing.
 But I’m just trying to say that in terms of the spectrum of side effects, thankfully, it’s a mild finding.